 7. Tap on Clear data.
 On some Android versions, you can find it at the bottom of the screen.

 A confirmation message will appear.

-8. Tap on Delete or tap on OK if your Samsung phone has Android 9.
+8. Tap on Delete or OK (depends on your Android version).

 Device security is now disabled.